A real zoodunit: Monkeys found but mystery deepens in Dallas

 The 12 squirrel monkeys were discovered missing Sunday from their enclosure at a zoo in the state’s southeast.

-Their habitat at Zoosiana in Broussard, about 60 miles (96 kilometers) west of Baton Rouge, had been “compromised” and some damage was done to get in, city Police Chief Vance Olivier said Tuesday.
+Their habitat at Zoosiana in Broussard, about 60 mileswest of Baton Rouge, had been “compromised” and some damage was done to get in, city Police Chief Vance Olivier said Tuesday.
 He declined to provide further details on the damage, citing the ongoing investigation.

 He said police did not have any suspects yet but were still searching through video files.